earthly/website/blog/_posts/2023-05-18-cicd-build-github-action-dockerhub.md

  - Github Actions
  - DockerHub
  - Automation
-excerpt: "Learn how to automate your CI/CD builds using GitHub Actions and DockerHub in this tutorial.
-Discover how to leverage GitHub Actions to automate Docker builds and seamlessly deploy your applications to DockerHub."
+excerpt: In this tutorial, learn how to automate CI/CD builds using GitHub Actions and DockerHub.
+Discover how to create a GitHub Actions workflow that builds and deploys a Docker image to DockerHub, streamlining your development process and increasing productivity.
 ---
 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster.
 This article is about GitHub Actions, if you'd like to see how Earthly can improve your GitHub Actions builds then [check us out](/earthly-github-actions).**